 Compared to just about everybody else, they’re really cheap.
 Betterment justifies this extra cost because of the point above (they do all the work for you).
 On top of that, users get a cool website that’s actually very informative, and free money saving services like tax loss harvesting.

-However, all of this could be had at the big V for about a third of the price.
+However, all of this could be had at Vanguard for about a third of the price.
 Of course, with Vanguard there’s no safety net, and no one to guide you along the way unless you’re willing to dig through user forums.

-Betterment Might Stunt Your Investment Knowledge.
-This is one of the other half Pro, half Con aspects of Betterment.
-Because they make every aspect of investment so easy, even automating re-allocations, tax harvesting measures, and Tax-coordinated asset movement (putting expensive holdings in tax-protected accounts, cheap holdings in taxable accounts), some complain that these essential skills are never learned by the account holder.
+This is one of the other half pro, half con aspects of Betterment.
+Because it makes every aspect of investment so easy, some complain that these essential skills are never learned by the account holder.

-These people have a point.
-Knowledge is power, and this is never more true than investing.
+Still, knowledge is power, and this is never more true than investing.
 The more you know about moving your own money around, the more likely you will be to spot an opportunity or catch a mistake.
-Betterment is essentially idiot proof, but if you are an idiot when you start your account you might never improve your situation.
+Betterment is mostly idiot proof, but if you are an idiot when you start your account you might never improve your situation.

 On the other hand, Betterment doesn’t have to be your only investment account.
 It’s a solid platform for retirement investing, and other goal oriented investments.
 Its ease of use enables new investors to get their foot in the door, starting an important process they might never initiate if it weren’t made so easy.